dprog-philippe-docourt/django-qr-code/README.md

 The default settings protect the URLs that serve images against external requests, and thus against possibly easy DOS attacks.
 However, if you are interested in providing those images as a service, there is a setting named `ALLOWS_EXTERNAL_REQUESTS_FOR_REGISTERED_USER` to open access to some controlled users.
 This setting tells who can bypass the random token protection.
-It can be a boolean value used for any user, or a callable that takes a user as only parameter.
+It can be a boolean value used for any authenticated user, or a callable that takes a user as only parameter.
-Note that setting this option to `True` will only accepts authenticated users.
-However, setting this option to a callable that always return `True` (even for anonymous users) will allows anyone to access those URLs from outside the website.
+Note that setting this option to `True` will only accept authenticated users.
+However, setting this option to a callable that always return `True` (even for anonymous users) will allow anyone to access those URLs from outside your Django app.

 Here are the available settings to manage the protection for served images:
 ```python